ctsit/linear_data_entry_workflow/README.md

 This extension also facilitates form completion for users.
 If the project is longitudinal, then users can specify fields that should be automatically filled using the entries from the previous event.

-The last major feature of this extension is addition of the action tag @DEFAULT-FROM-FIELD.
+The last major feature of this extension is addition of the action tag `@DEFAULT-FROM-FIELD`.
 This actiontag allows default values to be set for checkbox, truefalse, and textbox fields based on the value entered into a previous field.

 ## Prerequisites
 - [XMan](https://github.com/ctsit/xman)